sbragunath/ITSTUFF/README.md

 🔭 **Currently Working On**: AWS Cloud DevOps and Site Reliability Engineering (SRE)

-☁️ Specializing in multi-cloud strategies and infrastructure as code (IaC).
+☁️ Specializing in multi-cloud strategies and infrastructure as a code (IaC).

-⚙️ Skilled in AWS, Azure, and Google Cloud for building resilient cloud architectures.
+⚙️ Skilled in AWS, Azure, and Private Cloud for building resilient cloud architectures.

 🌱 Learning Next: Exploring serverless architectures and advanced security practices